 Honoring the interdependent wisdom of the three gems constitutes community as integral to becoming fully human.
 Consider the following perceptions of a learning community:

-- Everyone is respectful and polite and asks great questions that yield interesting discussions.
-I feel safe and respected.
+- Everyone is polite and asks great questions that yield interesting discussions.
+I feel safe.

 - Belonging to the community is rewarding and fulfilling.
 I like to connect with people who share a lot in common with me.

 - Everyone encourages feedback and questions each other in ways that hold me accountable and respect me as a member.

 - Belonging to the community can be rewarding, but being asked to explore questions that make me uncomfortable can be irritating.

 If you are drawn to the first two items and repelled by the latter two, you have likely not yet experienced a learning community.

 This “three gems” view of community is the very place where we can be vulnerable and open to learning about ourselves in new ways.
 As stated by Thich Nhat Hanh, “[T]ake refuge in the sangha, and you’ll have the wisdom and support you need.”

 This kind of learning is beyond who we are as individuals.
 It demands honest interaction, deep connection, and critical self-reflection to discover a new relationship to our whole—cognitive, affective, and experiential—self.
 In community, we discover our self as an evolving process.